Shin-Soo Choo: Personal life

-Choo and his wife Won-mi Ha have three children: Moobin (b.
-2004), Kunwoo (b.
-2010), and Sohui(b.
+Choo and his wife Won-mi Ha have two sons (b.
+2004 and 2010) and a daughter (b.
 2011).
-While playing as a minor leaguer in the U.S. and making just $350 a week, Choo would skip meals to save money to buy diapers for Alan.
+While playing as a minor leaguer in the U.S. and making just $350 a week, Choo would skip meals to save money to buy diapers for his son.
 Choo is the nephew of Park Jeong-Tae, a former second baseman for the Lotte Giants.
 Choo has been a close friend of Lee Dae-Ho, former infielder with the Seattle Mariners organization, since attending the same elementary school together.

 In the early morning of Monday, May 2, 2011, Choo was arrested and charged with drunk driving in Sheffield Lake, Ohio.
 He was pulled over by police around 2:25 a.m. because his vehicle was weaving, and Choo's blood alcohol content (via Breathalyzer test) was reportedly .20%, more than twice the legal limit.
 He apologized to his team and fans for this incident.

 During the COVID-19 pandemic, Choo donated $1,000 to each of the 190 players in the Texas Rangers’ minor league system who were unable to work due to MLB's shutdown.
 He also donated $200,000 to the nonprofit Community Chest of Korea to help the city of Daegu, which was the hardest hit city in Korea during the pandemic.